Lemon Butter Tilapia

 • Taste the lemon butter sauce and adjust as needed.
 Is it too lemony?
 Melt a little more butter and stir in.
 Does it need more salt?
 Add a pinch.

-Substitutions
+Substitutions and Variations

-I used tilapia here but any other fish fillet would work here as well.
+• Different Fish: I used tilapia here but any other fish fillet would work here as well.
 Try making this recipe with salmon, cod, whiting fish, or any other fish you have on hand.
 First cook the fish to your desired doneness then make the sauce and drizzle over the fish.
+Note that if your fish fillets are thicker, they might require more time to cook on each side.

 What To Serve With Lemon Butter Tilapia

-Cooked tilapia fillets in lemon butter sauce
+Cooked tilapia fillets in lemon butter sauce.

 My Favorite Tools For Making This Recipe